notlibrary/tpm/README.md

-Sure you can pick anything this way not only toothpastes Food drink clothes gym exercises meds even linux commands moreover you can recursively pick the toothpaste pick type(method) itself but there is no meaning in it
+Sure you can pick anything this way not only toothpastes Food drink clothes gym exercises meds even linux commands moreover you can recursively pick the toothpaste pick type(method) itself but there is no meaning in it `pick toothpaste in the bathroom` is obvious useful default solution for most people

 ## Per component reverse engineering and pick by AI
 This is the advanced topic the key point is that make a new toothpaste is cheaper